unnohwn/telegram-story-scraper/README.md

 ## Important Note About Story Access ⚠️

 Due to Telegram API restrictions, this script can only access stories from:
-- Users who are in your friends list (mutual contacts)
-- Users who have added you as a contact
+- Users you have added to your friend list
 - Users whose privacy settings allow you to view their stories

 This is a limitation of Telegram's API and cannot be bypassed.
-The script will only be able to scrape stories from users with whom you have a mutual friendship connection.

 ## Features 🚀